Integration tests are the best

 The second argument I heard was that yeah, maybe reducing entropy and dependency lengths makes the code more optimal in a theoretical sense but the slight theoretical optimization is not worth sacrificing other more practical aspects such as having an architecture that works for larger teams of engineers.
 I'll also address this.

 There are not necessarily super clear black and white answers to these concerns.
 All patterns being discussed are valid in some contexts.
-The problem is when they are applied blindly to the wrong contexts.
-As usual, one important goal is to avoid overfitting on a particular pattern.
+The problem is when they are applied to the wrong contexts.
+As always, as a Bayesian, one important goal is to avoid overfitting on a particular pattern.

 Letting go of breaking code into smaller units

 I'm not saying testing parts in isolation is bad.
 It's often good.
-But It's important to notice that there are real tradeoffs involved.
+But It's important to notice that there are real tradeoffs involved when choosing granularity of components.

 This image has been making the social media rounds lately: